BAP AI Tutor Smart Importer Privacy Policy

 Detect LMS file downloads so the extension can offer to send the matching file into your BAP workspace. |

-Host permissions to the supported LMS domains and bap.best |
+Host permissions to the supported LMS domains, bap.best, and the BAP Supabase project |

 Read course pages and download files from your LMS so they can be imported, and authenticate to BAP. |